legol18/Tester/README.md

 1) Start with *deterministic.f90*.
 It generates system trajectories using *dvode_f90_m.f90* in files *fort.11* and *fort.12*.
 It will give you a flavour of the species evolution.

 2) Repeat the calculation with *det_euler.f90*.
 The output is in files *fort.11* and *fort.12*.
 Compare the results as they should be identical.
-Increase the evolution time and decrease the time step *h* is the results do not match in the begining.
-If issues persist, please report, Thanks.
+Increase the evolution time and decrease the time step *h* if the results do not match.
+If issues still persist then please report, Thanks.

 3) ...